JPG Viewer & Analyzer

 How It Works

-1. Upload your JPG/JPEG file using drag & drop or the file browser.
+1. Upload your JPG or JPEG file using drag and drop or the file browser.
+All JPEG variants are supported including .jpg, .jpeg, .jfif, .jpe, .pjpeg, and .pjp.

-2. The tool analyzes image dimensions, quality level, and compression ratio.
+2. The tool analyzes image dimensions, estimated quality level, and compression ratio to give you a detailed overview.

-3. Review EXIF metadata including camera info, date taken, and GPS data.
+3. Review EXIF metadata including camera info, date taken, and GPS coordinates.
+If privacy is a concern, you can strip EXIF data with our compressor.

-5. Follow optimization recommendations to improve your JPG for web use.
+5. Follow the optimization recommendations to improve your JPG for web use, or convert it to WebP or PNG format.

 Understanding JPG Properties